Microsoft Security Development Lifecycle

 The Microsoft Security Development Lifecycle (SDL) is the approach Microsoft uses to integrate security into DevOps processes (sometimes called a DevSecOps approach).
-You can use this SDL guidance and documentation to adapt this approach and practices to your organization.
+The SDL guidance and documentation can be used to adapt these practices to other organizations.

+Overview

 The practices outlined in the SDL approach are applicable to all types of software development and across all platforms, ranging from traditional waterfall methodologies to modern DevOps approaches.
 They can generally be applied to the following: